wraith-54321/Monkestation2.0/monkestation/README.md

 Any PRs going forward **should not participate in modularization or follow its guidelines**.

-Modularization aimed to make things easier and give coders less of a headache, but as I just said, we've deviated from TG so much that it's starting to bite us in the ass with how our features are spread between `code` and `monkestation/code`.
+We've deviated from TG so much that it's starting to bite us in the ass with how our features are spread between `code` and `monkestation/code`.

 We’re not doing a mass deletion/demodularization (yet).
 Stuff that’s modular will stay that way until it’s touched again by whoever feels like demodularizing.
-But new stuff?
-Put it in `code`.
-You are unleashed.
+Put new stuff in `code` instead of `monkestation`

 # TL;DR